Characters of the Dead or Alive series: Zack

 In the fourth tournament, Zack's sights are already set on his next conquest: the DOATEC Tritower, three enormous pillars stretching up to the sky.
 Unfortunately, the tower catches on fire (as a result of the Mugen Tenshin attack) as Zack is climbing it, but he manages to escape the flames, saving Helena's life in the process.
 He is then made the winner of the fourth tournament due to his bravery (Helena was the original winner).
 After finding the treasure of an undead Egyptian pharaoh in DOA4, Zack and Niki use their newfound wealth to form an unexplained contract with extraterrestrials who use a tractor beam to raise Zack Island (now called "New Zack Island") from the ocean floor, allowing Zack and Niki to once again restore it into an island paradise for the ladies of Dead or Alive to come play in.
 After proposing to Niki, Zack appear to be engulfed in a fiery explosion after a series of flaming meteorites once again destroys the island.
 However, it is later revealed that he was saved by the ambiguous alien abduction ray in a Deus Ex Machina fashion.

 Before the fifth tournament, Zack joins Helena as her assistant in the newly reformed DOATEC.
 He made the official international announcement for the next tournaments and had a new arenas built for them.
 He personally invited Hitomi, Tina, and Jann Lee to participate in the tournament, although he understands the situations of Diego's mother as the main reason why Diego unable to join in at first.
 When Kokoro felt conflicted upon learning her connection to her half-sister Helena, Zack helped her out and managed to get her to reconcile with Helena.

-Zack's appearance is based on former NBA star Dennis Rodman.
 In the film DOA: Dead or Alive, Zack is portrayed by Brian J. White, retaining his natural personality.
-He also seems to have some interest in Tina, as in the games; in his last appearance of the film, Zack fights Tina and is defeated by her.
+He fights Tina and is defeated by her.